Prefabricated seaweed thatch panels

-Imagine a building material that is rot resistant, fire resistant, non-toxic, insulates comparably with mineral wool, and can be used to create carbon negative buildings.
-Sounds amazing, right?
-Actually, this material has been used for centuries already around the world- until we forgot how to use it.
+Imagine a building material that is rot resistant, fire resistant, non-toxic, insulates comparably with mineral wool and can be used to create carbon negative buildings?
+Actually, this is a material which has been used for centuries around the world, until we forgot how to use it.
 It’s called eelgrass, and is a type of seagrass.

 Boligfondens Kuben Spirekasse